tolerance-go/geist-ui/.github/ISSUE_TEMPLATE/2-feature-request.md

 ---
-name: "Feature request 🚀"
+name: 'Feature request 🚀'
-about: "I have a suggestion!"
+about: 'I have a suggestion!'
 ---

 <!-- Please do NOT DELETE the template. -->